SlyCooperReloadCoded/esgc_ps2_hostfs_db/partial_hostfs_patches/readme.md

 <img width="1457" height="559" alt="Capture2" src="https://github.com/user-attachments/assets/db0799b6-5255-4d59-8349-0151496cd9a4" />

 This will result in the game reading from the patched paths where applicable, but it'll still be able to read from a disc image where it needs to.
+This will also achieve the same effect as the setup for Full Host Filesystem Patches, letting PCSX2 detect the game's actual title and region info, making it a valid RetroAchievements title as well as applying the right automatic rendering fixes.